How IoT Drives Sustainability in Smart Cities: Key Applications & Benefits

 1. Smart Energy Management

-IoT sensors meticulously monitor energy consumption in buildings, streetlights, and power grids, ensuring efficient energy distribution across the city.
-Smart meters empower residents with real-time usage data, while automated lighting systems minimize energy waste.
-Furthermore, IoT facilitates the seamless integration of renewable energy sources into the grid.
+IoT sensors monitor energy consumption across buildings, streetlights, and power grids, ensuring efficient distribution.
+Smart meters provide real-time insights, while automated systems reduce waste.

 Key benefits: